lkesteloot/unsong/unsong.md

 “HOW MANY SEPHIROT ARE THERE THAT GO FROM THE MATERIAL WORLD TO ULTIMATE DIVINITY?”

-“There’s…oh…I think that’s a coincidence.”
+“There’s... oh...
+I think that’s a coincidence.”

 “NOTHING IS A COINCIDENCE.
 EVERYTHING IS CONNECTED.
 AT PASSOVER THINGS ARE ESPECIALLY CONNECTED.
 THE PASSOVER RITUAL BINDS ALL THE KABBALISTS OF ALL AGES TOGETHER, FROM SHIMON BAR YOCHAI TO TODAY.
-ACROSS THOUSANDS OF YEARS AND THOUSANDS OF MILES WE ARE ALL JOINED TOGETHER, SAYING THE SAME WORDS, EATING THE SAME FOODS…”
+ACROSS THOUSANDS OF YEARS AND THOUSANDS OF MILES WE ARE ALL JOINED TOGETHER, SAYING THE SAME WORDS, EATING THE SAME FOODS...”

 “Lampreys?!”

-“…EATING KABBALISTICALLY SIMILAR FOODS.”
+“...
+EATING KABBALISTICALLY SIMILAR FOODS.”

 “Will you tell me the story of Passover?”